 Guillain-Barré Syndrome

-Guillain-Barré syndrome is a rapid-onset disease characterized by ascending paralysis in which the patient’s autoimmune system attacks and causes inflammation and deterioration of the peripheral nervous system.
+Guillain-Barré Syndrome (GBS) is a rare neurological disorder in which the body’s immune system mistakenly attacks part of the peripheral nervous system.

 Myasthenia Gravis